 The key difference between ACCA and CA is the subject of taxation, CA covers Indian taxation, and ACCA covers the taxation of countries like the UK, Malaysia, Singapore, Hong Kong, etc. We always advise our students to opt for UK taxation as it is the closest to Indian taxation.

-The key difference between CA and ACCA exists in the structure of the exam.
+CA vs ACCA course differences exists in the structure of the exam.

 ICAI insists that we appear for the CA Foundation, IPCC, and Final CA group level exams.
 Most of these exams are divided into group 1 and group 2, each containing 4 exams.
 ACCA does not enforce any such mandate.
 At a time, students can appear for up to 4 exams depending on their choice.